kyleryanaz/Roll-For-It/README.md

 - Author: Kyle Ryan

 - Description: A dice rolling app composed of two dropdowns, each influencing the state, and a button that generates a random number based on the current state.
+Choose the type of die (d4, d6, d8, d10, d12, or d20) and the number of dice.
+Then click roll to get a total.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).